lazaronixon/authentication-zero/README.md

 - **Inspired by hey.com**
 - Sign up
 - Email and password validations
+- Checks if a password has been found in any data breach (--pwned)
 - Authentication by cookie
 - Authentication by token (--api)
 - Ask password before sensitive data changes, aka: sudo